 By Carlos Alberto Cremata, La Colmenita Director, Special to Cubadebate

-Photos: Bill Hackwell, with captions by Alicia Jrapko
+Photos: Bill Hackwell, with captions from Alicia Jrapko